 Cost: which one is better value?

-Renting a vacation rental or a hotel room for two people will cost you anywhere between $100 and $300 per night.
+Renting a vacation rental or a hotel room for two people will typically cost you anywhere between $100 and $300 per night.
 For the same price, vacation rentals offer much more space and practical comforts such as a kitchen, laundry facilities, private lounging areas, etc. If you are with a larger group, especially, you’ll really start to notice how much further your money goes when staying at a vacation rental.

 Size: where do you get more space?

 Vacation rentals are several times larger than hotel rooms, offering much more self-sufficiency and privacy.
 However, most hotels feature on-site entertainment, a pool, bar, gift shops and several other areas to socialize.
-Then again, many vacation rentals will also include a full kitchen, entertainment areas, a garden or other outdoor space, and sometimes even a private hot-tub!
+Then again, many vacation rentals will also include a full kitchen, entertainment areas, a garden or other outdoor space, and sometimes even a private hot-tub.
 The choice comes down to how much space you need or want and how you plan to use it.

 Privacy: which one is more private?